Nodnarboen/nodnarboen.github.io/_pages/about.md

   - /about.html
 ---

-An online space to store the thoughts of me.
+An online space to jot down my thoughts.